open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/database/unity-catalog/yaml.md

 ### 1. Define the YAML Config

-This is a sample config for Databricks:
+This is a sample config for Unity Catalog:

 {% codePreview %}